Overview of the Blueprint

 Implementing the Blueprint

-The Blueprint has already been used in at least twenty different projects by organizations like the Georgia and South Carolina Departments of Natural Resources, The Nature Conservancy, the U.S. Fish and Wildlife Service, the National Fish and Wildlife Foundation, the U.S. Forest Service, the Florida Fish and Wildlife Conservation Commission, and others.
-The Blueprint has helped members of your cooperative attract national fire resilience funding to the region, compete for coastal wetlands protection and climate-smart wildlife management grants, provide landscape-scale context for public lands planning, and prioritize fish passage efforts.
+So far, at least 180 people from over 80 different organizations have used, or are in the process of using, the South Atlantic Blueprint!
+The Blueprint has helped bring in more than $29 million of conservation investment to protect and restore almost 70,000 acres.
+It has helped members of your cooperative attract national fire resilience funding to the region, compete for coastal wetlands protection grants, plan for major disasters, provide landscape-scale context for public lands planning, and prioritize fish passage efforts.
 The South Atlantic LCC intends the Blueprint to eventually become a “gold standard” for guiding large landscape conservation.